 Additionally, the unlicensed allocation under Part 15.250, like that of the related Subpart F, was designed to protect licensed users in that band.
 By recognizing that licensed users typically had channel bandwidths of 25MHz or less, the requirements of Part 15.250 (and to a greater extent Subpart F) force there to be a large discrepancy between the bandwidths of unlicensed and licensed users.
 This, along with the limits on peak and average EIRP spectral density, allows a useful Part 15 system to be built, while taking advantage of pulse desensitization as a natural means to protect victim receivers.

-The IEEE 802.15 Working Group can only support opening up the 6 GHz to 7 GHz band to additional license-exempt supporting 802.11 (or similar) type modulations, if there is first research resulting in the demonstration of real world effective coexistence mechanisms.
+The IEEE 802.15 Working Group can only support opening up the 6 GHz to 7 GHz band to additional license-exempt use supporting IEEE 802.11 (or similar) type modulations, if there is first research resulting in the demonstration of real world effective coexistence mechanisms.

 [Insert our standard disclaimer language the is does not represent the opinion of the IEEE, the IEEE SA, or IEEE802.]